ucsb-cs148-s21/1pm-t1-rec-center/docs/DESIGN.md

   * An about page where short introductions of every team member is presented.
   * An activity page that shows the current occupancy level of the recreation center.
   * A hours page that displays the open and close hours for the recreation center.
-  * After logging in, user can see a profile page with the information of user.
+  * After logging in, user can see a profile page with user's google calendar.
 - There is a navigation bar ar the top of the page.
   * It can access the above pages.
   * A button to log in using google account.